Flutterwave/React-Native/README.md

 - Flutterwave designed button.

 ## :warning: If Using Version 2 API :warning:
-This version of the library uses Version 3 of Flutterwave's API, if you are still using the Version 2 API please use [this documentation](https://github.com/thecodecafe/react-native-flutterwave) instead.
+This version of the library's docs focuses on use cases with the Version 3 of Flutterwaves API, if you are still using the Version 2 API please use [this documentation](./README.v2.md) instead.

 ## Installation
 This library is available on npm, you can install it by running `npm install --save react-native-flutterwave` or `yarn add react-native-flutterwave`